chris-odell-focs/Disable_Core_Blocks_Addon_For_Block_Editor_Customiser/readme.txt

 == FAQ ==

 Q. What core blocks can I disable?
-A. Any off the core Block Editor blocks can be disabled.
+A. Any of the core Block Editor blocks can be disabled.